Kisna: The Warrior Poet: Plot

-There is growing resentment against colonialism and Catherine finds herself being targeted by an enraged mob of Indian nationalists.
-She is protected by Kisna, who faces backlash from his family and community, who were part of the mob.
-Kisna is torn between his friendship and love for Catherine, and his duty to his country and the hatred of the British Raj.
-Kisna takes it upon himself to escort Catherine to the British High Commission, where safe passage back to England can be arranged for her.
-The trip reaffirms their love for each other but Kisna is ultimately forced to choose between his feelings for Catherine and his duty to his country.
-He chooses the latter and the pair bid an emotional farewell to each other.
+There is growing resentment against colonialism, and Catherine finds herself targeted by an enraged mob of Indian nationalists after Peter is killed and Jennifer is presumed dead.
+She is protected by Kisna, who faces backlash from his maternal uncle Bhairo Singh and elder brother Shankar and community, who were part of the mob.
+Kisna is torn between his friendship and love for Catherine, his duty to his country, and the hatred of the British Raj.
+Supported by his mother Shanta, Kisna takes it upon himself to escort Catherine to the British High Commission, where safe passage back to England can be arranged for her.

+The trip reaffirms their love for each other and tested by several trials including their hideout at his friend Nandu's home, their bond with Nandu's wife Rukmini, Jennifer being revealed alive, getting mobbed by rioters on the base of religion due to Partition of India and Kisna being forced to kill a corrupt Bhairo and the local prince Raghuraj Singh (who despite being friend with Peter was obsessed with Catherine and tried to rape her after she denied his proposal and advances when Peter was alive and also when her and Jennifer were caught by him during their escape with Kisna) to protect Catherine, but he is ultimately forced to choose between his feelings for Catherine and his duty to his newly independence gained country.
+He chooses the latter, and the pair bids an emotional farewell to each other.

-In the present, it is revealed that Kisna married Lakshmi, and fulfilled his duties to his wife and country, but always loved Catherine till his death.
+In the present, it is revealed that Kisna married Lakshmi and fulfilled his duties to his wife and country, but always loved Catherine till his death.
 His last wish was for his ashes to be spread at Devprayag, the place where first love blossomed between him and Catherine.
-Catherine's last wish is also for her ashes to be spread at Devprayag, so that, even though they both married different people, she and Kisna can be together forever.
+Catherine's last wish is also for her ashes to be spread at Devprayag so that, even though they both married different people, she and Kisna can be together forever.